rjdverse/rjd3providers/README.md

 ## Overview

-rjd3providers provides tools to explore the default time series providers (.xslx, .csv, .txt and .xml files).
-With this package you can now manipulate raw series files.
+rjd3providers provides tools to explore the default time series providers (.xslx, .csv, .txt and .xml files) for JDemetra+ v3.x Graphical User Interface.
+It allows to manipulate raw series files.
 For example, using this R package, you will be able to:

 - change the **path** of the raw data
 - change the file **type**